brian14708/wh-briefings/statements-releases/2021-04/2021-04-06-statement-of-president-joe-biden-on-the-passing-of-congressman-alcee-hastings.md

 modified_time: 2021-04-06 15:37:58-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/04/06/statement-of-president-joe-biden-on-the-passing-of-congressman-alcee-hastings/
 published_time: 2021-04-06 15:45:00-04:00
-title: Statement of President Joe Biden on the Passing of Congressman Alcee Hastings
+title: "Statement of President Joe\_Biden on the Passing of Congressman Alcee\_Hastings"
 ---

 I had the privilege of getting to know Alcee Hastings during the years